karthi209/chennai-transitmap/README.md

 Used cooled background for better contrast | Adambakkam Metro and MRTS removed as interchange stations | Font style changed to Helvetica Condensed and Helvetica Condensed Bold | MTC Bus key and name removed | Only major MTC terminus near train stations included with a green MTC logo | Purple line extension removed | Metro service headway chart included in Key | Minor corrections in layer | Improved viewability with overall bigger font | redesigned the theme for better viewability | Alandur - St.Thomas Mount green line removed

+### v3.0

+Changed stroke to solid trokes without borders for suburban lines | now two versions are available, one with complete road details another with just the circuit diagram | font style changed